ethersphere/swarm-docs/contents/incentivization.rst

 Spam protection: Postage Stamps
 ===============================
 As described above, syncing is not accounted for.
 In Swarm, syncing is the process through which the network distributes chunks based on their hash.
-When a user uploads a resource to Swarm, the resource is chopped up in 4k chunks which are content addressed.
+When a user uploads a resource to Swarm, the resource is chopped up in 4kB chunks which are content addressed.
 Based on this address, every chunk gets sent to the peers which are closest to that address for storage.
-As this is a network internal operation, it should not incur in costs.
+As this is a network internal operation, it should not incur costs.

 However, this introduces a major spamming problem: anyone could just upload junk data which would be distributed freely across the network, constituting a denial of service attack.

 To counteract this, Swarm uses the analogy of postage stamps from conventional mail carrier systems.
 In conventional mail delivery, to be able to send a letter, it is usually required to buy a postage stamp to be stuck onto a letter or package.
 Essentially, it is prepaying for the delivery.
 Post offices world wide then can verify that the delivery is legitimate by looking at the postage stamp (and verifying that the value is correct).

 In Swarm, a postage stamp will be a piece of cryptographic data attached to a chunk.
-Before uploading a resource, a user must attach a postage stamp to its chunks.
-She sends some amount to a smart contract which will then provide the functionality to attach valid stamps to the chunks.
+Before uploading a resource, users must attach a postage stamp to its chunks by sending some amount to a smart contract which will then provide the functionality to attach valid stamps to the chunks.
 Syncing nodes will then look at every chunk and verify that the postage stamp is valid.
 If it is, the chunks will be forwarded / stored.
 Otherwise, the chunks will be rejected.
 In other words, uploads will cost some cryptocurrency.
 The amount and the details of this operation are still being refined, but it can be anticipated that the amount should be small, as it is only meant to prevent spam.

 The implementation of postage stamps is still pending.
-For details, please consult with the Book of Swarm or the postage stamp specification at [https://github.com/ethersphere/SWIPs/blob/master/SWIPs/swip-8.md]
+For details, please consult the postage stamp specification at `Postage Stamps <https://github.com/ethersphere/SWIPs/blob/master/SWIPs/swip-8.md>`_.

 Multiple blockchains